sderosiaux/golb/pages/2015-02-26-react-server-side-with-es6-syntax/index.md

 # How to enable ES2015 ? [artefact]

-Just for the record, it was known as ES6 or Harmony or ES.next (there is always an ES.next!).{.info}
+Just for the record, it was known as ES6 (or "Harmony" which are V8 unstable features) or ES.next (there is always an ES.next!).{.info}

 This paragraph pre-dated the full implementation of ES2015 is nodejs.
 It's talking about things that are not true anymore.